-The significant accounting policies and estimates used in preparation of the unaudited condensed consolidated financial statements are described in the Company's audited consolidated financial statements as of and for the fiscal year ended December 25, 2022, and the notes thereto, which are included in our Annual Report.
-Other than the adoption of the new accounting pronouncements and standards as further described below, there have been no material changes to the Company's significant accounting policies during the 13-week period ended March 26, 2023, except for the following.
+The significant accounting policies and estimates used in preparation of the unaudited condensed consolidated financial statements are described in the Company's audited consolidated financial statements as of and for the fiscal year ended December 26, 2021, and the notes thereto, which are included in our Annual Report on Form 10-K. Other than the adoption of the new accounting pronouncements as further described below, there have been no material changes to the Company's significant accounting policies during the 39-week period ended September 25, 2022.